Skip to Content

 Image no longer available

-Why it works: Two hand towels or paper plates will work, toonother exercise that targets your Start lying faceup on the mat, training you to use your core to lift your hips, says Clayton.
+We earn a commission for products purchased through some links in this article: This is another exercise that targets your deep core muscles, training you to use your core to lift your hips, says Clayton.
 You’ll definitely feel this one in your core, especially the lower abs.

 1. Lie faceup with feet flexed in the air so hips create a 90-degree angle.
 Extends arms down on mat by sides.